jonathanw82/myfavoritetune/README.md

 nice to have
 type ahead.
 I found they type a head function was not the best away to archede what i wanted my app to maybe in the future i would be a ghreat addion.
 Image acrousel
-I wanted to incorporate an image carousel, as at this stage in my coding career i have not learnt enough to create one myself i felt the caroucel created by, Basic 3D Carousel In Pure JavaScript author loveneet4 https://github.com/internwt/3d-slider was a great adition to my project.
+I wanted to incorporate an image carousel, as at this stage in my coding career i have not learnt enough to create one myself i felt the caroucel created by, Basic 3D Carousel In Pure JavaScript author loveneet4 https://github.com/internwt/3d-slider would be a great adition to my future projects.

 typeahaed 0.11.1
 this file is an example taken from https://github.com/twitter/typeahead.js

 favicon.ioc
-Photo by Anton Hooijdonk from Pexels background image concert-inside-concert-hall-2728557.jpg
+Photo by Anton Hooijdonk from Pexels

+background image
+concert-inside-concert-hall-2728557.jpg
 Photo by Ronê Ferreira from Pexels

+initial filler image,
+unknonwn lens
+music-light-plant-white-photography-play-858499-pxhere.com.jpg